 The visitor can click on the sculptures to be directed to the artist’s website:

-To the left is This Guy, a digital photograph by Ian Gerard Fabre.
+To the left of Usich’s work is a digital photograph by Ian Gerard Fabre titled This Guy.

 Image Description: Digital scan of a centered, smashed, and upside down Donald Trump mask centered in the frame, drop shadowed and on top of periwinkle background.A digitally executed work including high resolution and enhanced color saturation.